 OPENING STATEMENT OF HON.
-DANIEL PATRICK MOYNIHAN, A U.S. SENATOR FROM NEW YORK
+DANIEL PATRICK MOYNIHAN, A U.S. SENATOR FROM NEW YORK eral and sometime Dean at Harvard Law School.

 Senator MOYNIHAN.
 Mr. Chairman, let me thank you for this auspicious beginning of a large enterprise.
 Let me accept your offer that this needs to be a bipartisan effort, and it should be seen as an urgent one.